Fatal truck attack at medical center kills 1, injures 2

 Phalen identified the driver as 45-year-old Raymond Leinendeck, of Fairfield County.
 There was no sign Leinendeck applied pressure to the brakes before the crash, so Phalen said it may have been intentional.

-Leinendeck apparently was upset by a psychological evaluation he’d just undergone at the hospital, the sheriff said.
+Leinendeck was upset by a psychological evaluation he’d just undergone at the hospital, the sheriff said.

 Diley Ridge is an affiliate of the Mount Carmel Health System.